-Students who submit transcripts from other postsecondary institutions or equivalent will have their coursework evaluated for potential transfer credit.
-Please note that all accepted transfer coursework may not be applied to their specific program of study.
+Students who submit transcripts from other post-secondary institutions or equivalent will have their coursework evaluated for potential transfer credit.
+Please note that all accepted transfer coursework may not be applied to a specific program of study.

 Dual Credit Articulated Programs of Study (DCAPS)